Thioridazine: History

 Thioridazine was first synthesized in 1958 by Swiss pharmaceutical company Sandoz.
 It quickly entered widespread clinical use, as there were few alternatives for treating schizophrenia.
 In 2005, thioridazine was voluntarily discontinued by its manufacturer, Novartis, worldwide because it caused severe cardiac arrhythmias.
 However, generics remain on the market in some countries.
 Generic forms of thioridazine however remain on the market in a few countries, usually with restrictions.
 For example, in the US it is restricted to patients who have taken at least 2 other antipsychotics that either failed or caused serious side effects.

 Antimicrobial activity

 Thioridazine is known to kill extensively drug-resistant tuberculosis and to make methicillin-resistant Staphylococcus aureus sensitive to β-lactam antibiotics.
 A possible mechanism of action for the drug's antibiotic activity is via the inhibition of bacterial secretion pumps.
 The β-lactam antibiotic resistance is due to the secretion β-lactamase, a protein that destroys antibiotics.
 If the bacteria cannot secrete the β-lactamase, then the antibiotic will be effective.
-Phenothiazines more broadly have also been used in combination with other drugs to treat infections caused by pathogenic free living ameoba (PFLA).
+Phenothiazines more broadly have also been used in combination with other drugs to treat infections caused by pathogenic free living amoeba (PFLA).